WALKERS’ WORLD

 • Learning about Etruscan history.

-• Dipping feet in therapeutic hot pools.
+• Dipping feet in therapeutic hot pools once frequented by popes.

 • Celebrating the finish at a restaurant in the eternal city of Rome.